 Using avocados in salads containing oranges, papaya, corn, mustard greens, spinach, and kale will further improve eyesight.

 Avocados contain phytochemicals, a property that naturally occurs in plant foods.
 Although research is still underway, it’s believed that the property plays a vital role in fighting cancer.

 Are you aware that avocado seed contains remarkable antioxidants that reduce swelling?
 However, for its benefits to be realized, the seed must undergo some form of processing, which includes blending or roasting the pit with other edibles.

 There’s currently little research on whether one can get the antioxidants by consuming the seed directly.

 5. It cuts the risk of contracting heart disease by half

 Avocado contains both healthy and monosaturated fat.
 Since it’s a suitable type of fat, it lowers triglycerides and bad cholesterol in the human blood.
 This, in turn, reduces the risk of strokes and cardiovascular diseases.

 Moreover, avocados have plenty of antioxidants, such as carotenoids, phytosterols, and vitamin E.

 These chemicals help to protect the cardiovascular system from oxidimetry.
-It is a condition that comes about when free radicals in the human cells overproduce oxidants.
+It is a condition that comes about when free radicals in human cells overproduce oxidants.